fenago/kubernetes-course/md/Lab_5.md

     namespace instead.

-4. In this step, we will undo the changes so that it doesn\'t affect the upcoming exercises in this chapter.
+4. In this step, we will undo the changes so that it doesn\'t affect the upcoming exercises in this lab.
 We will change the default namespace to `default` again to avoid any confusion: